Learning Effectiveness Plan for Assessment

 Institutional-level learning outcomes

-Develop students who can communicate ideas effectively in both written and verbal formats, using appropriate organization, delivery and supporting information.
+Develop students who communicate in both written and verbal formats

-- Apply basic methods of inquiry in order to solve problems and draw logical conclusions
+- Apply methods of inquiry in order to solve problems or draw logical conclusions

 Learning Effectiveness Assessment Plan (LEAP) Committee Chair